algolia/docsearch-website/docs/who-can-apply.md

 To have your request validated, we'll ask that you check all the following points.

-- You must be the **owner** of the website, or at least have the power to update its content.
-You'll have to include a JavaScript snippet to enable DocSearch.
+- You must be the **owner** of the website, or at least have the permissions to update its content.
+You'll have to [include a JavaScript snippet](dropdown) to enable DocSearch.

 - Your website must be **publicly available**.
-We do not host index for websites that are available behind an authentication or a private network.
+We do not host search indices for websites that are available behind an authentication or a private network.

 - Your website must be a **documentation website**.
 We do not index blogs or commercial content.